 The booming construction economy in the U.S. is nothing short of great.
 The labor shortage, though, could quickly bring this progress to a grinding halt.
 If you’re not already very aware of the labor shortage in construction, here are some quick facts about it:

-• There are plenty of general laborers in the construction industry, but highly trained craftsmen are now difficult to find
+• There are plenty of general laborers in the construction industry, but highly trained craftworkers are now difficult to find

 • 83% of contractors struggle to find the skilled labor they need

-• This lack is due to craftsmen leaving the construction industry during the recession
+• This lack is due to craftworkers leaving the construction industry during the recession

 • Approximately 2 million construction workers were also laid off during the recession